 In the next episode, we'll dive deeper into setting up your gear and choosing the right settings for your first shots.
 Until then, happy shooting, and I'll see you...in the dark!

-To help me create more content, please consider subscribing to my YouTube channel.
+Want more content?
+Please subscribe to my YouTube channel.
 Or you can (usually) watch live on Twitch.
-Or even better, help support me in creating new content, getting new equipment to test, and to generally provide you with even more ways to explore the Cosmos!
+Or even better, help support me in creating new content, getting new equipment to test, and to gain access to all of my digital imaging raw data!
 All content is copyright 2024 by astropotamus.com